aws/aws-eks-best-practices/content/cost_optimization/cost_opt_networking.md

 ![NAT Gateway](../images/nat_gw.png)

 When using NAT Gateways for such use cases, _you can minimize the data transfer costs by deploying a NAT Gateway in each AZ_.
 This way, traffic routed to the Internet will go through the NAT Gateway in the same AZ, avoiding inter-AZ data transfer.
-However, even though you’ll save on the cost of inter-AZ data transfer, the implication of this setup is that you’ll incur the cost of an additional NAT Gateway in your architecture.
+However, even though you'll save on the cost of inter-AZ data transfer, the implication of this setup is that you'll incur the cost of an additional NAT Gateway in your architecture.

 This recommended approach is depicted in the diagram below.